Transfer Student Housing: Frequently Asked Questions

 have any questions regarding the assignments process.
 The office is located

-in the basement of Kent House, in the McCormick Road Area.
+at Gibbons House, in the Alderman Road Area.

 How do I apply for housing?